To be honest, I have never been a big fan of post-run stretching.

 In fact, I would go as far as to say that post-run stretching can help you prevent post-workout soreness and stiffness, although there is not scientific study backing up my claim.
-It’s been just my experience, and you are welcome to see if it’s gonna work for you.
+It’s been just my experience, so try it and see if it’s gonna work for you.

 Also, stretching helps you become more flexible (duh) and help you ward off many of the mobility issues that many runners have.